grvsrm/grvsrm-hugo/content/post/Volcano Eruption/index.md

     ## 10 <split [958/368]> Bootstrap10
     ## # ... with 15 more rows

-### We will create a recipe now.
-We will use smote analysis to overcome class imbalance
+### Let's pre-process the data

-smote() function is a part of themis package.
+We will create a recipe now.
+We will use smote analysis to overcome class imbalance. smote() function is a part of themis package.
 So, remember to load themis package before creating recipe.
+We will also remove volcano number as it is not useful in modelling.
+We will group the less frequent classes and put them into a class called 'other'.
+We will do the same thing with major_rock_1 variable also.
+Then we will create dummy variable for all categorical variables. will remove zero variance variable and normalize the numerical variable

 ``` r
 library(themis)